erasmus-without-paper/ewp-specs-api-iias/examples/erasmusapp-dashboard-example-scenarios/README.md

 ## Scenarios
 4 scenarios are examined:
 * Scenarios 1-2: assume that the Sending HEI is being represented by `ErasmusAPP-Dashboard`, and
-* Scenarios 3-4: assume that the Sending HEI is being represented by `ErasmusAPP-Dashboard`.
+* Scenarios 3-4: assume that the Receiving HEI is being represented by `ErasmusAPP-Dashboard`.

 Briefly, these scenarios are:
 * Scenarios 1 and 3: Receiving accepts Nomination
 * Scenarios 2 and 4: Receiving rejects Nomination

-Along with the PDF file, the 4 example XML files are provided in the /src folder.
+Along with the PDF file, the 4 example XML files are provided in the /src/xml folder.